Make Way for Ducklings: Cultural effects

 A bronze statue of the ducklings by Nancy Schön is a popular attraction in Boston Public Garden.
 A replica installed in Moscow was a gift from United States First Lady Barbara Bush to Soviet First Lady Raisa Gorbachev.

 In the Boston Public Garden, where the Mallards eventually settled, a bronze statue by artist Nancy Schön has been erected of Mrs. Mallard and her eight ducklings.
 A statue similar to the one in the Boston Public Garden was erected in Novodevichy Park in Moscow as part of the START Treaty.
 The individual statues were presented by United States First Lady Barbara Bush to Russian First Lady Raisa Gorbachev as a gift to the children of the Soviet Union.
 Since 1978, Boston has hosted an annual Duckling Day parade each spring, with children and their parents dressed as ducklings.
 Part of the parade route retraces the path taken by Mrs. Mallard and her ducklings to get to the Public Garden.
+Readings of the book are also performed during the annual Return of the Swans celebration when Romeo and Juliet are reintroduced to the pond for the summer months.

 In 2000, schoolchildren from Canton, Massachusetts, approached their state legislature to get a bill passed declaring Make Way for Ducklings the official children's book of the Commonwealth of Massachusetts.
 Legislators from Springfield, Massachusetts, blocked the bill on the grounds the official book should be by Springfield native Dr. Seuss.
 Legislators reached a compromise agreement to make Dr. Seuss the official children's author and Make Way for Ducklings the official children's book.